14 comment

 Ecommerce and Technical SEO Consultant Kristina Azarenko of MarketingSyrup was also kind enough to share her thoughts on why it’s important to target long-tail keywords, saying,

-Besides these two huge reasons why long-tail keywords are important in SEO, there are several less significant reasons, such as they help answer voice assistant searches as well as rank for the head keyword.
+Besides these two huge reasons why long-tail keywords are important in SEO, there are several less significant reasons like they help answer voice assistant searches as well as rank for the head term.

 Voice search devices